jeonghoyeo7/ironmon-docs/introduction.md

 # Introduction

-Welcome to the official documentation for **IronMON**, a promotional initiative built on the Monad testnet.
+Welcome to the documentation for **IronMON**, a promotional initiative built on the Monad testnet.
 IronMON incentivizes users to explore and interact with decentralized applications (dApps) on the Monad ecosystem by rewarding them with unique robot-themed NFTs.
 This documentation provides an overview of the project, its user flow, and features.

+Use them, and Mint Robots🤖